ArdanaCLM/ardana-dev-tools/README.md

 ### Deployment Style

-Ardana supports deploying SOC/CLM consuming inputs built by the SUSE Open or Internal Build Services (OBS or IBS) to deploy a cloud using Vagrant
+Ardana supports deploying SOC/CLM consuming inputs built by the SUSE Open or Internal Build Services (OBS or IBS) to deploy a cloud using Vagrant.

 Which version of SOC/CLM gets deployed depends on whether you use *--c8...* or *--c9...* options when running astack.sh; SOC/CLM version